 A lot of work goes into reports and original research – be sure to share it prominently with your target accounts

 Once you create a report or white-paper, implementing this is as simple as placing a link to the report prominently on your home page or creating a banner that leads to a downloadable version of the report.

 During evaluation, your prospect will be looking to see how your product differs from the alternatives that exist.
 Make it easy to stand out by creating a simple headline and body copy that calls out a prominent difference between you and a competitor.
 You can position this directly on the homepage of target accounts or those who have visited your site multiple times.

 If you’d like to keep your homepage content as is, you can also create a banner that links to a dedicated comparison page.

 If you’re already in the process of a deal, you can help streamline communication with a modal that links directly to the rep responsible for the account.

 Use Salesforce to identify contacts at target accounts, and create a personalized banner or side pop for them that briefly gives context on the deal process and tells them who to contact.
 In the banner, you can easily link to the e-mail of the proper person on your team and you can even show their headshot.

-You could also include a link to a service like Chili Piper.
+You could also include a link to a calendar service like Chili Piper or Calendly.

 If you have a freemium model that a customer signed up for, you can create a personalized experience promoting your paid version.
 Mutiny identifies the visitor's company through IP and matches it to your Salesforce records to identify the current product or plan the visitor is using.